Debendra Mohan Bose

-Debendra Mohan Bose (D. M. Bose) (26 November 1885 – 2 June 1975) was an Indian physicist who made contributions in the field of cosmic rays, artificial radioactivity and neutron physics.
-He was the longest serving Director (1938–1967) of Bose Institute.
+Debendra Mohan Bose (26 November 1885 – 2 June 1975) was an Indian physicist who made contributions in the field of cosmic rays, artificial radioactivity and neutron physics.
+He was the first to discover mesons with Bibha Chowdhuri and was the longest serving Director (1938–1967) of Bose Institute.
 Bose was the nephew of the famous physicist Jagadish Chandra Bose, who laid the foundations of modern science in India.

 Early life

 Debendra Mohan Bose was born in Calcutta (present day Kolkata) in a famous Brahmo family.
 He was the youngest son of Mohini Mohan Bose, one of the first Indians to proceed to USA to qualify himself in field of homeopathy.
 Ananda Mohan Bose was his paternal uncle, while Jagadish Chandra Bose was his maternal uncle.
 After his father's untimely death, Debendra's education was supervised by his uncle J. C. Bose.

 Debendra's plan of getting a degree in engineering from the Bengal Engineering College, Shibpur was cut short when he suffered a severe malaria attack.
 Nobel laureate Rabindranath Tagore, a close friend of J. C. Bose, suggested him to pursue physics instead.
 In 1906, Debendra Bose obtained his Master of Arts degree from the University of Calcutta in first class.
 He stood first in the order of the merit in the examination.
 He also obtained his Bachelor of Arts degree from Calcutta University.
 He worked as a research scholar under Jagadish Chandra Bose for one year, during which he participated in his uncle's biophysical and plant physiological investigations.